What is Android? Introduction of Android OS its Features & Applications

 - Android 9.0 Pie was introduced in 2018: This flavor of Android is jam-packed with all sorts of new features, including a brand-new gesture navigation system, upgraded UI elements, and a heap of under-the-hood tweaks that aim to make this a seriously great version of Android.

-- Android 10.0 was developed under the codename “Android Q“.
+- Android 10 (Quince Tart) was developed under the codename “Android Q“.
 The stable version of Android 10 was released on September 3, 2019.
 It introduces the beloved ,and live captioning on videos that are being played for more accessibility.
 Also, add support for biometric authentication, WPA3 Wi-Fi security and more.

-- Android 11, The Seventeen big release of Android and the 17th version of the mobile OS was released on 8 September 2020. the latest Android 11 comes with a screen recording feature that captures our phone’s current screen activity.
+- Android 11 (Red Velvet Cake) The Seventeen big release of Android and the 17th version of the mobile OS was released on 8 September 2020. the latest Android 11 comes with a screen recording feature that captures our phone’s current screen activity.
 Some other features include Quick access to smart devices, a new pop-up notifications style called Bubbles, Smart device controls, Dark theme scheduling and more.

 Android OS is ruling the smartphone industry with its variety of different features and functions.
 So, it will be interesting to see the upcoming features of the android club.

-- Best Fastest VPN for Android (Top 3 VPN for android 2022)
+- Best Fastest VPN for Android (Top 3 VPN for Android 2023)

 - Top 10 Android security tips to keep your Android phone secure

 - How To Fix Android Phone Won’t Turn On ( Updated 2023)